lizariasc/e-commerce-backend/README.md

 ## Installation
-* The user needs to have Node.js installed, clone the repo, run `npm init` and `npm install` for the dependencies.
+The user needs to have Node.js installed.
+Clone the repo, run `npm init` and `npm install` for the dependencies.
 After that, you need to install MySQL2, Sequelize, Express.js and dotenv, run:
  `npm install mysql2`
  `npm install sequelize`
  `npm install express`
  `npm install dotenv`

-* To start the application, run:
+To start the application, run:

 `mysql -u root -p`